enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    "freshwater", "The sample has been automatically determined by evaluation of GPS and other parameters to have some evidence of being collected from a freshwater environment.", "read_run; sample; taxonomy"
    "marine", "The sample has been automatically determined by evaluation of GPS and other parameters to have some evidence of being collected from a marine environment.", "read_run; sample; taxonomy"
    "terrestrial", "The sample has been automatically determined by evaluation of GPS and other parameters to have some evidence of being collected from a terrestrial environment.", "read_run; sample; taxonomy"
-   "datahub", "The sample has been automatically determined to belong to a datahub.
-Currently tags have been generated for `FAANG <https://data.faang.org/home>`_ and `Pathogen <https://www.pathogensportal.org/datahubs.>`_", "analysis; read_run; sample; secondary_study"
+   "datahub", "The sample has been automatically determined to belong to a Data Hub.
+Currently tags have been generated for `Pathogen <https://www.pathogensportal.org/datahubs>`_", "analysis; read_run; sample; secondary_study"
    "xref", "The sample has been referenced in an external to the EMBL-EBI repository.
 Currently tags have been generated for WORMS and UniEUK.",	"Depends on how the user submitted"
    "covid19", "The sample has been automatically determined to belong to the COVID19 portal.",	"analysis; read_run; sample; sequence; study"